yuyang041060120/ng2-animate/README.md

 # Examples

 ## ngFor
-Items will have animation as the come in and leave
+Items will have animation as they come in and when they leave

 app.js
 ```javascript